Hong Kong leader to meet Xi during first visit to Beijing - ExBulletin

 Lee, a former security minister, took over as city leader on July 1.
 He was the lone candidate in Hong Kong’s chief executive election in May and won more than 99% of the vote in a committee made up mostly of pro-Beijing members.

-Last month, Lee asked Beijing to make a decision it could effectively prevent prominent pro-democracy publisher Jimmy Lai from hiring a British lawyer for his national security trial hours after the city’s top court approved Lais’ plan to be represented by Timothy Owen.
+Last month, Lee called on Beijing to issue a ruling that could effectively prevent prominent pro-democracy publisher Jimmy Lai from hiring a British lawyer for his national security trial hours after the city’s top court approved Lai’s plan to be represented by Timothy Owen.

 Lee said on Tuesday that mainland authorities had shown support for his decision, adding that he expected Beijing to make the decision as soon as possible.

-Lais’ trial was originally scheduled for December 1 but was postponed to next september as the city awaits Beijing’s decision.
+Lai’s trial was originally scheduled for December 1 but has been postponed until next September as the city awaits Beijing’s decision.

 The 75-year-old founder of the now defunct pro-democracy newspaper Apple Daily was arrested in 2020 during a crackdown on the city’s pro-democracy movement.
 He faces life in prison if convicted under a sweeping national security law imposed by Beijing on the former British colony.